South East (Gippsland) Dam 1 GIPP 1

 The rating curve chart shows the volume of the dam in relation to vertical water level.

-The water balance forecast chart shows the predicted water level and volume for various climate scenarios from the starting water level.
+The water balance forecasts chart shows the predicted water level and volume for various climate scenarios from the starting water level.

 m